simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-01_jamf_terraform_basics.md

 This resource will create a 'jamfpro_self_service_settings' with the unique identifier 'example'.
 The Self Service Configuration has multiple attributes that are required.
 You can see more details on the full requirements on the registry page below.
 All the attributes written above are required, but there are additional optional attributes which can be found in the Terraform Registry link below.

-Once you apply this run, the Self Service Configurations will be configured in the linked Jamf Pro tenant.

 You can see more about network segments on this [Terraform Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources/self_service_settings) webpage.

-#### Configuring Self Service - Exercise 1 - Customising Self Service
+#### Configuring Self Service - Exercise 1.4 - Customising Self Service

 In this exercise, you will customise the Self Service application to your liking for your organisation.

+**Before configuring the Self Service Settings - If you are completing this training in a team, ensure that no-one else is running their `terraform apply` at the same time, as this could cause a conflict**

 Follow the steps below to customise the Self Service Application:

-1. Create a new file in your project in the `/workload/terraform/jamfpro/` directory and name it `self_service_customisation.tf`
+1. Create a new file in your project in the working directory and name it `self_service_customisation.tf`
 2. Add in the Self Service Configuration resource mentioned above and customise the Self Service application to meet the requirements of your organisation.
 Following the schema, you can adapt the customisation as you see fit
 3. Save the file
-4. Run your terraform and customise self service by running the `terraform apply` command in the terminal in the `/workload/terraform/jamfpro` directory
+4. Run your terraform and customise self-service by running the `terraform plan` & `terraform apply` command in the terminal in the working directory
+5. Verify that the configuration has taken effect
+6. **(Optional) If working in a team -** Tidy up your configuration by running the `terraform destroy` command.
+This will destroy all of your resources that you have created and allow others to run their `terraform apply`

 ### Deploying a Health Check Policy